-- (a) The District and schools will work with parents, students, staff and community members to establish and support a collaborative partnership to enhance the health and well-being of the school community. - (b) Parents and guardians have the opportunity for training in key areas of health education. - (c) The District encourages and supports, through tools and resources, communication among parents and guardians to better inform students of health opportunities and effective access to care. - (d) The District and schools will promote and encourage ongoing community partnerships to support initiatives for health improvement at the school and District- wide level. - (e) The District's Food Services Department will establish a Youth Food Advisory Council, comprised of students from across the District in grades 4-12, which will meet on a regular schedule throughout the school year to obtain student input on the RCSD food service program.

-(f) Family engagement activities will consider incorporating healthy food options and physical activities.
+- 1. The District and schools will work with parents, students, staff and community members to establish and support a collaborative partnership to enhance the health and well-being of the school community. - 2.
+Parents and guardians have the opportunity for training in key areas of health education. - 3.
+The District will encourage and support, through tools and resources, equitable communication to parents and guardians to better inform students of health opportunities, availability of student supports and effective access to care (i.e. newsletters Parent Portal, backpack flyers, District's social media pages, etc.). - 4.
+The District and schools will promote and encourage ongoing community partnerships to support initiatives for health improvement at the school and District- wide level. - 5.
+The District's Food Services Department will establish a RCSD Meals Advisory Council, comprised of students from across the District in grades 4-12, which will meet on a regular schedule throughout the school year to obtain student input on the RCSD food service program. - 6.
+Family engagement activities will consider incorporating healthy food options and physical activities.

-5405.100 Health Promotion for Staff
+5405.100: Health Promotion for Staff